firebadnofire/yt-dlp-utils/README.md

 # dependancies
 ffmpeg yt-dlp

-You will need to install these with your package manager
+You will need to install these with the provided install-deps.sh script or install.sh script.

-I recommend installing yt-dlp with pip rather than apt or pacman

 # Using screen
 Screen is highly recommended when downloading large music/video files.
 Screen allows you to run commands and leave them in the background while still being able to resume the command.
 The command will still be running when you exit a screen.